KAYAZzz/Open-cv-R6/README.md

 # R6-Aimbot
 A "Yolo/OpenCV based cheat that scans your screen and points your mouse in the direction of the player.

+# Run As Administrator and Wait for Script to load

 # Install all the necessary libraries
 ```bash
 pip install opencv-python torch ultralytics numpy mss pynput pywin32 requests termcolor roboflow --index-url https://download.pytorch.org/whl/cu126